audiosocket/node-webkit-bootstrap/README.md

 to add all files you want to override from `node-webkit` upstream's files, such as for instance the OSX application package description files.

-Please note that, be default. `node-webkit-bootstrap` will vendor GPL versions of the `ffmpeg` library to gain proper multimedia playback.
+Please note that, by default. `node-webkit-bootstrap` will vendor GPL versions of the `ffmpeg` library to gain proper multimedia playback.

 ### Running your app